What if you suddenly knew how to overcome fear of rejection, and it felt easy?

 Remember that when you hinge your worth on a random woman’s whim, you’ve missed the whole enchilada.

-To get back on the enchilada (making myself giggle over here), remember this:
+To get back on the enchilada (making myself smile over here), remember this:

 “Rejection” is merely self-rejection and the accompanying unattractive vibes it sends to women.